larryhastings/appeal/README.md

 app.main()
 ```

-Since Appeal only ever sees the bound method, it doesn't even
+Since you pass in the already-bound method to Appeal, it doesn't
-*see* the `self` parameter in the signature.
+even *see* the `self` parameter in the signature.
 (The signature
-of a bound method doesn't include `self`.)
+of a bound method doesn't include the `self` parameter.)

 This works fine... but maybe it looks a little weird.
 We're no
 longer decorating functions (or methods), instead we're calling
 the decorator function directly and passing in the bound method.
 It also restricts us to one instance of `MyApp` per Appeal
-instance, which may be restrictive.
+instance, which might be restrictive.

 The other technique uses a little magic to provide a convenient
 and familiar-looking interface.  `Appeal.app_class()` gives you
 two decorators; you use one to decorate your class, and the
 other to decorate methods in the class.
 Appeal will instantiate
-your class for you, and your `__init__` method will be used
+your class for you, and use your `__init__` method as your app's
-as your app's "global command" for global options!
+"global command" to handle global options!

 ```Python
 import appeal